|

 Artist Statement

-As a Black woman, daughter, sister, mother, and artist, I create from a place that is deeply personal and fiercely purposeful.
-My art is my activism - a visual love letter to the Black experience - especially the beauty, resilience, and dignity of Black women and men.
-Through color, form, and symbolism, I seek to affirm what the world too often tries to deny: our humanity.
-My work centers on what I know intimately - the elegance of brown skin, the pride in natural hair, the power of ancestral memory, and the unbreakable spirit that grows, even in hostile soil.
+As a Black woman, daughter, sister, mother, and artist, I create from a place that is deeply personal and purposeful.
+My art is my activism, and a visual love letter to the Black experience - especially the beauty, resilience, and dignity of Black people.
+Through color, form, and symbolism, I seek to affirm what the world too often tries to deny… our humanity.
+My work centers on what I know intimately: the elegance of brown skin; the pride in natural hair; the power of ancestral memory; and the unbreakable spirit that grows, even in hostile soil.
 Whether I’m painting or curating an exhibit, my goal is always to honor our truth, spark conversation, and challenge the narratives that devalue us.

-Art, for me, is not a luxury, it’s a necessity.
-It’s how I process pain and celebrate joy.
-I am committed to using my craft to elevate stories that are often overlooked, to create beauty where there has been erasure, and to ensure that our images, full of strength, tenderness, and complexity, are seen, heard and remembered.
+As a person living with chronic illness art, for me, is not a hobby, it’s a necessity.
+It’s how I process pain and how I process joy.
+It deepens my commitment to using my craft as a tool for humanization of Blackness.
+My aim is to elevate stories that are often overlooked, to create beauty where there has been erasure, and to ensure that our images, our voices, are seen, heard and remembered.

-Art, for me, is not a luxury, it’s a necessity.
-It’s how I process pain and celebrate joy.
-I am committed to using my craft to elevate stories that are often overlooked, to create beauty where there has been erasure, and to ensure that our images, full of strength, tenderness, and complexity, are seen, heard and remembered.
+As a person living with chronic illness art, for me, is not a hobby, it’s a necessity.
+It’s how I process pain and how I process joy.
+It deepens my commitment to using my craft as a tool for humanization of Blackness.
+My aim is to elevate stories that are often overlooked, to create beauty where there has been erasure, and to ensure that our images, our voices, are seen, heard and remembered.

 Artist Resumè